Greater Fort Lauderdale/Broward County Convention Center Expansion

 Interaction with community, agency, design team and general contractor will be required.
 Other activities include:

 - Fabrication and delivery of artwork components, as needed

 - Community engagement and outreach

 Art Project Budget

 The total budget established for this project shall not exceed $650,000.00.
-The budget must include Artist's design fee, presentation expenses, lighting design and implementation, as needed, artwork fabrication, and delivery, artwork installation, insurance, travel, Artist's contingency, and all applicable taxes.
-The budget shall also include meetings with Design Team, engineers' design fees and meetings with Florida licensed structural and electrical engineers, engineer(s) needed to prepare the permit drawings, as needed, and general contractor.
-Additional expenses shall include permits fees, and all construction costs required to complete the artwork.
+The budget must include Artist's design fee, presentation expenses, material cost, as needed, artwork installation, insurance, travel, Artist's contingency, and all applicable taxes.
+The budget shall also include meetings with Design Team, and design professional needed to prepare drawings to be incorporated into the Design Team permit drawings, as needed.
+Additional expenses shall include all construction costs required to complete the artwork.

-This Call to Artists is open to professional artists, eighteen years of age or older; residing in the United States who have not been previously selected for a County project in the past 10 years and who have completed a minimum of five (5) public art projects with a budget of $25,000 or more and preferably have demonstrated experience completing and coordinating exterior art installations with construction project managers, and related contractors, engineers and architects.
+This Call to Artists is open to professional artists, eighteen years of age or older who have not been previously selected for a County project in the past 10 years and who have completed a minimum of five (5) public art projects with a budget of $25,000 or more and preferably have demonstrated experience completing and coordinating art installations with construction project managers, and related contractors, engineers and architects.
 Artist shall review and accept the terms of the Broward County Commissioned Artwork Agreement before applying to the Call to Artists.
 Please refer to the Agreement:

 Application Process and Selection Criteria